Meningococcal Disease

 About Meningococcal Disease

 Meningococcal disease is a rare but often life-threatening disease caused by the bacterium Neisseria meningitidis (commonly known as meningococcus).
 There are 13 strains of meningococcus.
-The strains that worldwide are the most common cause of disease are A, B, C, W and Y.
+The strains that worldwide are the most common cause of disease are A, B, C, W and Y. In Australia, serogroups B, W and Y account for most cases.1

 Most meningococcal disease occurs in children aged under five years of age and in older adolescents and young adults.1